ZileVern/Foundry---Fund-Me/README.md

 # Foundry Fund Me

 This is a project made as part of the Cyfrin Solidity Course.
 I went through the course and uploaded the project.
-My plan is to work on this project and make adjustments and improvements over time.
+My plan is to work on this project and make adjustments and improvements over time!

 *[⭐️ Foundry Fund Me]